 Finally, enrolling in the courses can be done through myUNSW - make sure that you complete your enrolment and do not leave any courses as 'pending'.

-Academic advice can be given by program coordinators, whose details are listed below, however we recommend that you contact the CSE Student Office first as we can assist you with the majority of your enquiries.
+Academic advice can be given by program coordinators, whose details are listed above, however we recommend that you contact the CSE Student Office first as we can assist you with the majority of your enquiries.
 Enquiries via email will receive a response within 24 hours.